vesoft-inc/nebula/docs/get-started.md

 `$$` indicates the target vertex.

 Q3.
-Find the selected courses and according grades of students liked by 201.
+Find the selected courses and corresponding grades of students liked by 201.

 ```